 - Remote Control — The main engine can be used to take over control of the computers.

 In order to fully get rid of this Trojan, we advise you to follow the removal instructions underneath this article.
 They are made so that they help you to isolate and then delete the NetSupport Manager Trojan either manually or automatically.
 If manual removal represents difficulty for you, experts always advise to perform the removal automatically by running an anti-malware scan via specific software on your PC.
 Such anti-malware program aims to make sure that the NetSupport Manager is fully gone and your Windows OS stays safe against any future malware infections.

 - Guide 1: How to Remove NetSupport Manager Trojan from Windows.

-- Guide 2: Get rid of NetSupport Manager Trojan from Mac OS X.
+- Guide 2: Get rid of NetSupport Manager Trojan on Mac OS X.

-- Guide 3: Remove NetSupport Manager Trojan from Google Chrome.
+- Guide 3: Remove NetSupport Manager Trojan in Google Chrome.

 - Guide 4: Erase NetSupport Manager Trojan from Mozilla Firefox.